berndfinger/sap-hana-preconfigure-assert/README.md

 The role currently does not check if the grub2 config file had been regenerated after a change to GRUB_CMDLINE_LINUX in /etc/default/grub.

+The role currently does not check resource limits of the database group.

+The role does not check package groups.
+This is already part of role sap-preconfigure-assert.

 Role Variables
 --------------